-The complex process began after the single employer within both the No. 3 Fund and the ACCTF expressed their desire to reduce the risk associated with their LGPS pension liabilities and to streamline their administrative requirements.
-To achieve this, it was agreed that the Funds would merge, followed by a buy-in process to secure pensioner liabilities.
+The project began after First Group expressed their desire to reduce the risk associated with their LGPS pension liabilities and to streamline their administrative requirements.
+First Group had subsidiaries within both the Strathclyde No.3 Transport Fund and the ACCTF.
+It was agreed that the Funds would first merge prior to securing the pensioner liabilities through a buy-in.

-The merge was a substantial project and one of the key administrative tasks for the Fund in 2019.
-Not only did it involve close working partnerships with other Funds, employers and third parties but internally, it saw teams collaborate to guarantee the smooth transition of financial assets and data whilst ensuring affected members were kept fully informed and engaged throughout.
+This merger would involve the transfer of members and assets from the Strathclyde No.3 Transport Fund to the ACCTF.
+The merger was a substantial project and has been a key administrative task since 2019.
+It involved close working partnerships with other Funds, employers and third parties.
+Internally, it saw teams collaborate to guarantee the smooth transition of financial assets and data, whilst ensuring affected members were kept fully informed and engaged throughout.